VENDIS — Sales Potential & Judgment · BD SELECT

 Self-reliantGrowth-seeking

-Alex relies on his own proven method and treats feedback, training and peer suggestions as secondary — results are the argument that counts.
-At his experience level this self-reliance caps the speed at which the development areas above will actually close.
+Alex relies on his own proven method.
+He treats feedback, training and peer advice as secondary.
+For him, results are the only argument that counts.
+This self-reliance limits how fast his development areas will close.

 Commercial Motivators